 Carcinogen is a radiation that is an agent directly involved in causing cancer.
-Common examples of carcinogens are inhaled asbestos, certain dioxins, and tobacco smoke.
+Common examples of carcinogens are inhaled asbestos, certain dioxins and tobacco smoke.

-Non- carcinogenic material shall be consider in building design.
+Use of non- carcinogenic material shall be considered in building design.

 h) Component of Furniture